-Learning how to stop resource guarding in dogs is not an easy task but these tried-and-true methods will help you reduce and eliminate problem resource guarding.
+Learning how to stop resource guarding in dogs is not an easy task.
+Toy and food aggression in dogs are becoming more common, along with owner guarding and space guarding.

 How you treat it depends on what the dog is guarding, and the severity of the guarding problem.
 The owner needs to be very versed in recognizing guarding signals and in reading dog body language as well.